-All these statutes, codes, etc., are intended to prevent and mitigate worker and bystander types of injuries that are related to construction sites.
-They also act as a vehicle for worker education, promoting safety and accident avoidance, such as tailgate meetings.
+All these statutes, codes, etc., are intended to prevent and mitigate worker and bystander types of injuries related to construction sites.
+They also act as vehicles for worker education, promoting safety and accident avoidance, such as tailgate meetings.
 All of these regulations can be canceled out by a foreman or owner's negligence.

-California's massive construction boom has caused an increase of activity in cities such as Orange, Anaheim, Santa Ana, Yorba Linda, and Marina del Rey, among others.
+California's massive construction boom has caused an increase in activity in cities such as Orange, Anaheim, Santa Ana, Yorba Linda, and Marina del Rey.
 As noted, construction is an industry with a high risk of injury.
 Many crafts and trades are inherently dangerous activities.

 There are other injuries other than just those on the construction site, such as:

 - Severe burns